MicrosoftDocs/customer-insights/ci-docs/map-entities.md

    1. For an account name attribute, enter "Organization.Name" in the **Type** field.

 1. Review the attributes where a semantic type is automatically identified.
 These attributes are listed under **Review mapped fields**.
-Only attributes with the same type can be combined in the **Unified customer fields** step.
+Only attributes with the same type can be combined in the **Unify customer fields** step.
 Semantic types are used to automatically suggest insights.
 Ensure the types you chose are consistent across all the selected entities.

 1. For attributes that aren't automatically mapped to a semantic type, select a semantic type field, enter your custom attribute type name, or leave them unmapped.
 These attributes are listed under **Define the data in the unmapped fields**.